fusion-energy/neutronics_material_maker/docs/source/example_material.rst

 Usage - basic Material()
 ------------------------

-Here is an example that access a material from the internal collection called eurofer which has about 60 isotopes of and a density of 7.78g/cm3.
+Here is an example that accesses a material from the internal collection called eurofer which has about 60 isotopes and a density of 7.78g/cm3.

 ::